chrisjackson-pellicle/NewTargets/README.md

 *Output*:
 - `filtered_target_file`.
 The filtered target file containing the default Angiosperms353 sequences and any additional sequences corresponding to IDs in the `select_file`.
 - `report_file`.
-A report file in `.csv` format, listing samples with seuqences retained in the filtered target file (excluding default Angiosperms353 samples).
+A report file in `.csv` format, listing samples with sequences retained in the filtered target file (excluding default Angiosperms353 samples).

 **Quick usage:**
 ```